 I’ve had good results using Acupressure points for relieving asthma.
 I conducted an unpublished preliminary research study, which found that four out of five adult asthmatics tested had a 20 percent increase in their vital lung capacity immediately after receiving 20 minutes of Acupressure.

-It only takes common sense to understand the location of the most effective Acupressure points for asthma.
-On an Acupressure or Acupuncture chart, look for the Lung 1 (Lu 1) points on both sides of the upper chest.
-These points are for relieving asthmatic symptoms such as difficulty breathing, chest congestion, chest tightness, and wheezing.
+A Key Chest Point for Asthma Relief It only takes common sense to understand the location of the most effective Acupressure points for asthma — they’re on the chest.
+On an Acupressure chart, look for the Lung 1 (Lu 1) points on both sides of the upper chest.
+They are the first points on the Lung Meridian.

 Self-Acupressure Focus the pressure directly on your knotted chest muscles, especially where it’s sore.
 Hold for a minute or two while you take several slow, deep breaths.

-To press these points, lie on your back with your knees bent, feet on the floor or bed, and place two tennis balls under these points.
-Allow your body weight to apply the pressure as you take several long, slow, deep breaths with your eyes closed.
+To press these points, lie on your back with your knees bent, feet on the floor or bed, and place two tennis balls under the points.
+Allow your body weight to apply the pressure for a minute or two, as you take several long, slow, deep breaths with your eyes closed.

 Always relax deeply afterwards for at least 5 to 10 minutes, to discover the full benefits.

 ACUPRESSURE VIDEO — Here’s my Less Stress: Qigong Breathing Exercises video, available as a download or DVD

 ACUPRESSURE BOOK — Increase your vitality in my fully illustrated Greater Energy at Your Fingertips book